 5) Securities with history of increasing dividends.

-6) A Healthy Return of Equity (ROE).
+6) A Healthy Return on Equity (ROE).

 7) Stable Payout Ratio.

-Payout Ratio is a proportion of earnings paid out as dividends to shareholders.
+Payout ratio is a proportion of earnings paid out as dividends to shareholders.
 It is expressed in percentage.

 A low payout ratio means that much of its earnings is reinvested into growing its business while a payout ratio of over 100% shows that the company is paying out more dividends than its earnings.

 Ideally, I would like to see payout ratios of 40-60% – but it’s not always the case.
 Some of my holdings are with payout ratios of over 100% but with very minimal debt and has consistently increased dividends in the last five years or more.

 MY FINAL THOUGHTS

 These are my core fundamentals and criteria in choosing a good company to invest in.
 As a long-term investor these fundamentals has worked well for me giving good returns on my investments.